firedrakeproject/firedrake/docs/source/extruded-meshes.rst

     V = FunctionSpace(mesh, element)

-where ``element`` is a UFL FiniteElement object.
+where ``element`` is a UFL :py:class:`~ufl.finiteelement.finiteelement.FiniteElement` object.
 This requires generation and manipulation of FiniteElement objects.

 Geometrically, an extruded mesh cell is the *product* of a base, "horizontal", cell with a "vertical" interval.
 The construction of function spaces on